arunvl88/warp-daemon-analyzer/README.md

 d.
 Verifying the fine-tune creation:
     - `adapter_model.safetensors`: Contains the model weights.
     - `adapter_config.json`: Contains the configuration information.

-    b.
-Editing the adapter_config.json:
+    -  Editing the adapter_config.json.
 Ensure it includes the model_type field.
-For the Mistral model, it should look like this:
+For the Mistral model, it should look like this

-    ```
     {
       "alpha_pattern": {},
       "auto_mapping": null,